quicwg/base-drafts/draft-ietf-quic-transport.md

 expected packet number.
 An endpoint MUST discard packets that contain a smaller gap than it advertised.

-An endpoint that receives a packet either with a previously unused connection ID or with an empty connection ID and from a new remote address MUST use the next available connection ID for any packets it sends to that address.
-Failing to do this would allow for use of that connection ID to link activity on new paths.
-An endpoint SHOULD use a new connection ID if it observes a change in address without a change in connection ID.
+An endpoint that receives a successfully authenticated packet with a previously unused connection ID MUST use the next available connection ID for any packets it sends to that address.
+To avoid changing connection IDs multiple times when packets arrive out of order, endpoints MUST change only in response to a packet that increases the largest received packet number.
+Failing to do this could allow for use of that connection ID to link activity on new paths.
+There is no need to move to a new connection ID if the address of a peer changes without also changing the connection ID.

 For instance, a server might provide a packet number gap of 7 associated with a new connection ID.
 If the server received packet 10 using the previous